-D. RECONNECTION OF ELECTRIC SERVICE DISCONNECTED FOR NONPAYMENT
+C. RECONNECTION OF ELECTRIC SERVICE DISCONNECTED FOR NONPAYMENT

 Accounts, which have been disconnected for nonpayment, shall be reconnected following payment in full of the delinquent amount, the current billing, a security deposit and any applicable fees.
-A reconnect fee shall be assessed for any service disconnected for non-payment according to the Schedule of Fees and Charges.
+A reconnect fee shall be assessed for any service disconnected for non-payment according to the Schedule of Fees and Charges if a crew is dispatched.

-E. 30 DAY MEDICAL CERTIFICATE
+D. 30 DAY MEDICAL CERTIFICATE